How to Build a Hamburger Menu in React

 }

-Ensure that the value of top above is the same as the height value you assigned to the NavLinks class name in Step 6.
-That way, your mobile menu renders just below the navigation bar.
+Ensure that the top value in the CSS style above matches the height value you assigned to the NavLinks class name in Step 5.
+This alignment ensures that your mobile menu renders just below the navigation bar.
 See it in action below:

-The project is almost complete, but there is one issue.
-The navigation menu does not go away when you select any of its items.
-To fix that, go through the steps below:
+The project is almost complete, but there's one issue: the navigation menu doesn't close when you select any of its items.
+To fix that, follow these steps:

-1. Under the Close variable ( in the MobileNavigation component), define a function called "closeMenu."
-When called, this function will set the state's value to false.
+1. In the MobileNavigation component, within the Close variable, define a function called closeMenu.
+This function will set the state value to false when called:

 const closeMenu = () => setclick(false);